FosterToster/parametrica/readme.md

 #### <span name="head-16">With `typing` iterables</span>
 Usage with iterable fields is very similar, but it also supports iterables as default value.\

-The rules of initialization with primitive or `Fieldset` types are also the same but here is two nuances:
+The rules of initialization with primitive or `Fieldset` types are also the same but here is several nuances:
   - default value for primitive iterables is not required.
   - rules passed for iterable fields acts for each item, not for field.
-  - If default value is not iterable, it will be interpreted as default for first item of iterable value.
+  - If default value is passed, but it is not iterable, it will be interpreted as default for first item of iterable value.
-  - Any on supported typing iterable types will be converted to tuple on reading
+  - All of supported typing iterable types will be converted to tuple on reading

 Some examples:
 ```python